-Program Activities for FY 2022 - 2024: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2022 - 2024: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.

 Arkansas is full PRISM participation.
 Arkansas' Crash Timeliness rating is good (FY2020 & FY2021) based upon having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police (ASP).
 The AHP now has access to all available crashes and is now entering all available reportable crashes.
 The ASP, the e-crash provider, has developed the capability to export reportable crash data and import them into AHP's crash system.
 This has helped to improve the timeliness of crash data.